-This discrete sensor has sensor type DFh, event/reading type 6Fh (sensor-specific discrete) and is implemented on LUN 0 of the Shelf Manager IPM controller (20h).
+This discrete sensor has sensor type DFh, event/reading type 6Fh (sensor-specific discrete) and is implemented on LUN 0, number 131 of the Shelf Manager IPM controller (20h).
+The sensor name is "TELCO Alarms".
 The following offsets are defined for the sensor: